bettrve/bettrave.github.io/README.md

 In this case, we will use the tool _curve_fit_ from _scipy_ that uses non-linear least squares.
 A loop is calculating each bins center values and bins center heights and is optimising parameters {k} and {c}.
 Based on the monthly aggregated histogram plot, the initialisation p0 takes two intial guess for _k_ and _c_, respectively 2 and 4.
 The curve fit is then plotted over the distribution (green) and compared to a KDE plot (orange).

-Analysis showed that the monthly shape parameter 𝑘 ranged from 2,12 in March to 3.15 in December and the monthly scale parameter 𝑐 ranged from x m/s in x to x m/s in x.
+Analysis showed that the monthly shape parameter 𝑘 ranged from 2.12 in March to 3.15 in December and the monthly scale parameter 𝑐 ranged from 5.33 m/s in May to 8.00 m/s in December.

 In order to determine the performance of the Weibull distribution for modelling the wind speed data, the coefficient of determination (𝑅2) and the root mean square error (RMSE) were used.
 The correlation coefficient over the year between 0.95 and 0.98 and the values of RMSE are less than 0.01.
 It indicates that the Weibull distribution describes the data satisfactorily.
 Furthermore, the goodness of fit was found to be an inverse function of the shape parameter (not shown).